 Now, if I just sat there, without counting, and waited until I thought a minute had gone by, it was very irregular—complete variations.
 So I found it's very poor to estimate a minute by sheer guessing.
 But by counting, I could get very accurate.

 The first thing here is, photographers (I'm one of that breed) used to have this habit of counting off seconds as they ticked by all the time.
-Way back when you removed the cap from the shutter and started counting seconds to time your exposure; then put it back on.
+Way back when you removed the cap from the lens and started counting seconds to time your exposure; then put it back on.
 After camera shutters got somewhat more sophisticated, you did the same thing in the dark room when exposing a sheet of paper.
 At least in Dutch, we counted like this: "One-and-twenty — two-and-twenty..." etcetera.
 At "eighty" one minute had elapsed.
 This is a real advantage over Feynman's way of counting; it's easy to see how he ended up with minutes that were about ten seconds too short.
-(The English convention, which he didn't know about, is to count 1001 etc.) Still later, when we got timers that beeped every second, you still had the habit of counting along.
+(The English convention, which he didn't know about, is to count 1001 etc. In Wales, they count 1 second - 2 seconds &c.
+Cute.
+Still, the Dutch one fits best in real time.)
+Still later, when we got timers that beeped every second, you still had the habit of counting along.
 Naturally, you got perfect at it.

 Feynman goes on to relate how he checked what affected his timing: Heart rate, temperature.
 He did find out "I couldn't talk while I was counting to myself."